agorf/tileproxy/README.md

 To clear the cache, remove the path `~/.cache/tileproxy`

+## Disclaimer

-**Disclaimer:** Before using a map tile service with this program, please ensure downloading and caching tiles does not violate the service's terms of use.
+Before using a map tile service with this program, please ensure downloading and caching tiles does not violate the service's terms of use.
 Know that virtually all map tile services require the display of a relevant copyright and/or attribution notice which this program does not satisfy as it is a proxy server and not an end-user GUI.

 [OpenStreetMap]: https://www.openstreetmap.org/